-Most breeders think that Border Collies were bred during the 1700s.
-They presumably came from the cross-breeding of the different progenitors of Icelandic Sheepdogs.
-They were mostly found around the green fields in the border between England and Scotland, hence the name.
+Most breeders place the breed’s roots in the 1700s.
+They likely came from crossing the early ancestors of Icelandic Sheepdogs.
+You found them working the green hills along the border between England and Scotland, which is where the name comes from.

 What Does a Border Collie Need?